 Did you know water pressure greater than 80psi can literally ruin your appliances and fixtures including water heaters and faucets?
-Water pressure in your home is similar to high blood pressure that puts stress on other body parts and may lead to severe health issues if left untreated for longer period of time.
+Water pressure in your home is similar to high blood pressure that puts stress on other body parts and may lead to severe health issues if left untreated for a longer period of time.
 The issue is identifying high water pressure inside your home or office isn’t as easy as it may sound.
-Generally, homeowners don’t realize they have high water pressure and the entire home’s plumbing system get affected due to this negligence.
+Generally, homeowners don’t realize they have high water pressure and how dangerous can it be for the entire home’s plumbing system due to this negligence.

 Identify Signs of High Water Pressure

 If you’re experiencing problems like leaking faucets or running toilets, you should immediately call a plumber to inspect your water pressure.
 Also, banging pipes and short life of your home appliances are other significant signs that there’s something wrong with your water pressure.

 Causes of High Water Pressure